the results of research about the history of the town of Schaghticoke

 General Robert E. Lee had achieved several victories through the summer of 1862, and was preparing to invade the North.
 The Union garrison at Harpers Ferry, Virginia stood in his way.
 It would end up being in his rear as he advanced northward.
 Stonewall Jackson was sent to take the post with 26,000 men.
 He conceived a complicated plan of dividing his army in three parts and surrounding the armory and supply depot on three mountains around it.
 According to Dennis E. Frye, chief historian at Harpers Ferry National Historical Park, Jackson succeeded brilliantly in surrounding the town, and began an artillery bombardment on September 15.
 Colonel Dixon Miles, the Union Commander at Harpers Ferry, had orders from his superior, Major General John G. Wool, to “be energetic and active, and defend all places to the last extremity.”
 This is an important statement to us in Schaghticoke, as General Wool was raised here and had his home in Troy all of his life.
 But Miles and his advisors, facing annihilation by the Confederate artillery, surrendered the post on September 16.
 As Miles himself raised the white flag, he was hit by a piece of shrapnel and mortally wounded.
 Jackson captured 73 cannon, 200 wagons, about 13,000 rifles, and 12,700 prisoners, at the cost of 289 casualties: the biggest Confederate victory of the war.

-On September 8, the newspaper reported that Constable McManus and Chief of Police Barron of Troy had gone south with twenty deserters from the 125th that they had rounded up.
+On September 8, the newspaper reported that Constable McManus and Chief of Police Barron of Troy had gone south with twenty men they had rounded up who had deserted from the 125th as it was leaving town the preceding week.
 They had many adventures, but finally reached the camp in Martinsburg, named Camp Wool,“leaving their friends on the eve of battle” and bringing home 100 letters from soldiers to friends and family.
 The next day the paper’s correspondent reported that “the enemy are appearing from every direction…if the Confederates march up the heights, Harpers Ferry will be at their mercy.
 What has the Union done to meet the crisis?”
 The correspondent was Axiel Ellis, who had worked for the paper and enlisted in the 125th.
 So it appears that ordinary soldiers were aware of the danger.

 Over the next few days, the paper was full of conflicting reports about events at Harpers Ferry.
 Often stories appearing on the first page of the paper would be contradicted on later pages, as the reporters updated events with new telegrams coming in.
 On September 15, the paper first stated that General Miles (actually Colonel) and all his command had been captured, “but it is only a rumor of the vaguest sort”, then that there had been no battle at Harpers Ferry.
 On September 16, the paper reported that the 125th had retreated from Martinsburg to Harpers Ferry, that there had been a battle at Harpers Ferry on Saturday and that Union troops had taken 6000 prisoners!
 And that Stonewall Jackson had been whipped in three battles.
 If only that had been true!